fbgabriana/react-gh-pages/README.md

 # React GH Pages

-A test repository for learning React.js
+A test repository for deploying React projects